WinnFreeza27/valorantrankfinder/README.md

 ### Random User-Agent

-To further reduce the chances of detection, the scraper sets a random user-agent string, which simulates different browsers and devices.
+To further avoid detection, the scraper assigns a random user-agent string, simulating different browsers and devices with each search.

 ### Player Search and Selection

-- The scraper allows you to search for a player's name, and it will retrieve a list of players found on the Valorant Tracker website.
+- The user inputs a player’s name, and the scraper retrieves a list of matching players from Valorant Tracker.
-- After selecting a player, the scraper will fetch their statistics.
+- After selecting a player, the scraper fetches their statistics.
-- You can either search for another player or exit the program after retrieving data.
+- Users can either search for another player or exit the program once the data is retrieved.

 ### Continuous Searching

-After completing one search, the program gives you the option to either search for another player or exit the program.
-The Puppeteer browser session remains open during this process, ensuring faster subsequent searches.
+After each search, the program gives users the option to search for another player or exit.
+The Puppeteer browser session stays open between searches to enable faster lookups.

 ## Legal Notice

-This project is purely for **educational purposes**.
-Web scraping may violate the terms of service of the website you are scraping.
-I do not encourage or endorse any illegal or unethical scraping activities.
+This project is strictly for **educational purposes**.
+Web scraping may be against the terms of service of the websites involved.
+I do not support or encourage illegal or unethical scraping practices.

 - I am not affiliated with Valorant Tracker or Riot Games.
-- I do not have access to any agreements or terms of service related to the Valorant Tracker website.
+- I have not agreed to any terms of service related to the Valorant Tracker website.
-- Use of this project is at your **own risk**, and I am not responsible for any consequences that may arise from its use.
+- Use this project at your **own risk**; I am not liable for any legal or ethical issues that may arise.

-By using this project, you acknowledge that you understand the potential legal implications of web scraping and assume full responsibility for your actions.
+By using this project, you acknowledge that you understand the potential legal implications of web scraping and accept full responsibility for your actions.

-Make sure to replace the GitHub repository link under the `git clone` command with the actual link to your project, and if you're using an actual license like MIT, ensure to include that in your repository as well.